ECON 4014 - Econometrics IV (H)

 Course Learning OutcomesOn successful completion of this course students will be able to:

-1 Acquire knowledge of various advanced econometric models, estimation methods and related econometric theories 2 Apply the above theories to empirical data or be able to develop new econometric theory 3 Write Matlab code and how to use statistical packages like STATA to estimate econometric models using real world data 4 Work in groups when doing problem solving and computer exercises, and present relevant research papers in the field of applied or theoretical econometrics 5 Conduct econometric analysis of data properly and understand the results
+1 To acquire knowledge of various advanced econometric models, estimation methods and related econometric theories 2 To learn how to apply the above theories to empirical data or be able to develop new econometric theory 3 To learn how to write Matlab code and how to use statistical packages like STATA to estimate econometric models usng real world data 4 To be able to work in groups when doing problem solving and computer exercises, and present relevant research papers in the field of applied or theoretical econometrics 5 To be able to conduct econometric analysis of data properly and understand the results

 University Graduate Attributes